hokyeongwoo/PacMan/Readme.txt

 Please contact me if you want to use this code base for commerical products.

-I have given the rights to derive commerical products from this code base to the folowing individuals:
+I have given the rights to derive commerical products from this code base to the following individuals:

 1) Paul Falstad